 The coping saw is for intersections and making different shapes on wooden structures.
 It makes oval, circular, and rectangular shapes.
 The tiny blade makes it accurate.
 A coping saw replaces the hole saw since it cuts a drilling hole on a workpiece.
 The coping saw is easy to detach ends.

 Features of a Coping Saw

 The blade is of hardened steel that stretches from one end of the square to the other.
 It is c-shaped, and the handle attaches to the iron frame.
 The blade is easy to remove.
 You remove it when you want the saw blade to pass through a drilled hole in the middle of the wood piece.
-Attach the frame back to the saw blade so that the cuts start from the middle of the workpiece.
+Attach the frame back to the saw blade, so the cuts start from the middle of the workpiece.

 Features of a Fret Saw

 The frame ranges from 10 to 20 inches in depth.
 It makes the saw look odd.
 It works with a thin and short blade.
-The saw frame takes much of the saw than the rest of the tools.
+The saw frame takes much more of the saw than the rest of the tools.

 The 5inch blade makes the fret saw look funny since the frame is longer.
-The saw blades that come with the fret saws are shallow as compared to the coping saw blade.
+The saw blades that come with the fret saws are shallow compared to the coping saw blade.
 That is what makes it ideal for tighter curves.
 The saw blades have sharp corners.
 However, the saw blades are more fragile than the ones that come with the coping saw.
 The saw blade has a fixed orientation that relates to the saw blade.

 - Fret saws are not perfect since they need some tuning, whereas coping saws do not need more tuning.

 - Fret saws are slower than coping saws.
 They need more strokes so that you get to the waste.
 Coping saws need a few strokes to get to the waste.

 - Coping saws have a deeper throat than fret saws.
 That allows you to handle some drawers without turning the table.